 Key features of the proposed M4 Smart Motorway

-Some individual elements of Smart Motorway technology are already in place on Sydney roads.
-The M4 Smart Motorway would be the first Smart Motorway for NSW and would bring together all the smart technologies in one place to maximise the performance of the motorway.
+The M4 Smart Motorway would be the first smart motorway in NSW and would bring together intelligent traffic technologies in one place to maximise the performance of the motorway.

 Variable Message Signs on the motorway and approach roads.
 These electronic signs would inform drivers about expected travel times and traffic conditions ahead, allowing drivers to better plan their journey or choose an alternative route.

-Ramp signals on entry ramps to smooth traffic flow onto the motorway.
-These are quick-change traffic lights that will manage the flow of vehicles entering the motorway.
+Ramp metering on entry ramps helps to smooth traffic flow onto the motorway.
+These are quick change traffic lights that will manage the flow of vehicles entering the motorway.
 They will make merging safer and easier and reduce the risk of drivers having to brake suddenly.
 They will operate in peak periods or in heavy traffic.

-For more information, read the entry ramp signalling fact sheet.
+For more information, read the entry ramp metering fact sheet.

 Lane use signs to open and close lanes in response to incidents.